The Narcissistic Family: The Scapegoat & The Golden Child

 Children are not going to turn their anger and bitterness toward the parent - at least not until they are much older.
 The parent is the object children are competing for, therefore their anger, bitterness, jealousy or disdain will be turned toward each other.
 This is just the nature of the beast.
 Narcissistic parents usually do nothing to defuse or remedy this, and some even encourage it.
 They may play the children against each other, or use one child to torment the other.
 Even as adults, when they recognize what the parent has done and where the blame truly lies, people raised in this situation often cannot get past it.

-The golden child is often regarded as another villain in this situation, and this might not be a popular thing to say, but the golden child is just as much a victim as the scapegoated child and as adults, they often have the same issues as their scapegoated siblings.
+The golden child is often regarded as another villain in this situation, but the golden child is just as much a victim as the scapegoated child and as adults, they often have the same issues as their scapegoated siblings.
 Both children have had their identities pushed to the side in order to become vessels for the narcissistic parent's parasitic ego and tools for their self-aggrandizement.
-Indulgence and spoiling is just as much abuse as neglect.
+Indulgence and spoiling are just as much abuse as neglect.
 Using a child to make yourself feel better is wrong, cruel and abusive, no matter how you do it.
 Whether you use praise and indulgence, or blame and abuse doesn't matter.
 This dehumanizes the child and relegates that child to the status of an object.

 Adults who were raised in this situation often have a lot of issues they need to address.
 They may be codependent, they may be narcissistic themselves, they may suffer from anxiety or depression - or both.
 They may have substance abuse problems, anger problems.
 They often have issues with their self worth and self esteem.
 They often become victims of narcissistic partners or friends because this is the dynamic that has been modeled for them and because they are still chasing that validation that they did not receive.
 The desire to prove themselves worthy and lovable is still very strong, and they have been taught that the only way they have value is if someone else gives it to them.